la-ots/pelican/docs/foundation/links.md

 ## Links with Button Appreance

 - Links may take the appearance of Buttons.
 [Read about Buttons](/components/buttons) to learn about them.
+- Use more than just a color change to indicate a button’s hover.

 ## Opening Links in a New Window

 Avoid avoid opening links in a new window.
 It’s best to allow the user to make that decision.
 Forcing links to open in a new window can also disorient people who use screen readers.
+If you must force the user to open links in a new window, tell them ahead of time.